MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/map-and-array-types.md

 2. Non-structured Resolution Form

-    Create a key to map the item, make a certain number of copies of the `[key, item]` pair, and apply the trait [indicates.expansionInfo.mapKey](../list-of-traits.md#hasexpansionInfomapkey) on keys and the trait [indicates.expansionInfo.mapValue](../list-of-traits.md#hasexpansionInfomapvalue) on the values.
+    Create a key to map the item, make a certain number of copies of the `[key, item]` pair, and apply the trait [indicates.expansionInfo.mapKey](../list-of-traits.md#hasexpansionInfomapkey) on keys and the trait [indicates.expansionInfo.mapValue](../list-of-traits.md#indicatesexpansionInfomapvalue) on the values.
 If multiple type attributes are expanded and renamed, we would not able to easily differentiate each expanded attribute; therefore, This trait has parameters `expansionName` and `ordinal` to hold each trait's unique info.

-#### I can construct a Map on type attribute
+### Constructing Map on a type attribute

 The following examples are to define a new `NewPerson` entity which has an array of `[key, email]` pairs.